-Full explanatory details related to Cornell College transcripts can be found on the back side of official Cornell College transcripts or by clicking here.
+Full explanatory details related to Cornell College transcripts can be found on the back side of official Cornell College transcripts or by accessing the Explanation of Transcripts PDF.

 Transfer credit codes are explained here for the convenience of students, faculty, alumni, and officials from other institutions.

 Beginning in August 2009, Cornell College transcripts reflect the following codes related to transfer work:

 Generic Transfer Courses (those not equivalent to a particular Cornell course), are numbered to designate which general education distribution requirement they meet as well as the level of credit (100, 200, 300).

 Generic transfer course numbers are three-number codes (011).

 The second number is the course level (1=100, 2=200, 3=300).

 The third number designates the general education distribution requirement that is met by the course as follows:

 0 = Fine Arts

 1 = Humanities